mdlacasse/Owl/README.md

 The goal of Owl is to create an open-source ecosystem that has cutting-edge optimization capabilities.
 There are and were good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the details of the underlying mathematical models.
+The algorithm in Owl is using the open-source HiGHS linear programming solver.
+The complete formulation and detailed description of the undelying mathematical model can be found [here](https://raw.github.com/mdlacasse/Owl/main/docs/owl.pdf).

 Owl can serve as the back-end of a Web application for exploring optimality under a set of user-selected constraints.
 Even better, contributors with front-end skills